To use in a compact kit or around the firepit.

 If I can make waterproof matches, I can use my spent Scentsy wax to make DIY fire starters with these.
 It couldn’t be more frugal or easy.

 Fire starters are handy to have around during the summer for those backyard fire ring nights.
 They are handy to have around during the winter if your area is prone to blackouts.
 You can buy them in sticks at the outdoor store, but these homemade ones are so easy to make, I just can’t see spending the money.

 You really have no excuse – get prepared!
 Once your DIY fire starters are finished, make yourself a compact, waterproof kit.
 Vacuum seal several of them with waterproof matches.

-Frugal Way#4 is a stand by from my Girl Scout days.
-I remember making these from supplies that everyone has around the house.
-Egg cartons, shredded paper or dryer lint and candle wax.
+I can always rely on this an old standby from my Girl Scout days.
+It’s great because you can make these from supplies that are already around the house.
+Gather egg cartons, shredded paper or dryer lint, and candle wax.
 I think I have enough shredded paper to make 1000 of these and I bet I could use my Scentsy wax for this too!
 One drawback – this method uses the most wax.

-…and even more ideas if you’re really into this!
+…and here are even more ideas if you’re really into this!

 Apartment Therapy.com three DIY alternatives to purchasing fire starters